 The Federal Direct Loan Program

-The Direct Loan Program offers two types of low interest, variable rate loans for student borrowers: Direct Subsidized Loans and Direct Unsubsidized Loans.
-Both have a variable interest rate, with a cap of 8.25 percent.
+The Direct Loan Program offers two types of low interest, fixed rate loans for student borrowers: Direct Subsidized Loans and Direct Unsubsidized Loans.
+Both have a fixed interest rate, with a cap of 6.8 percent (rates are set by Congress and subject to change).
 The subsidized and unsubsidized loans both require the student be registered in at least six degree-required credits.
-The average amount that students borrowed at CBC during the 2009-2010 academic year was $5,370.72.
+The average amount that students borrowed at CBC during the 2016-2017 academic year was $5,329.

 Direct Subsidized Loans

-Direct Subsidized Loans are interest free while you are attending school.
-To qualify for a Direct Subsidized Loan, you must demonstrate financial need by submitting the Free Application for Federal Student Aid (FAFSA).
-The results reveal how much you and your family should contribute toward your education costs.
+Direct Subsidized Loans are interest-free while you are attending school.
+To qualify for a Direct Subsidized Loan, you must demonstrate financial need.
+Your FAFSA results reveal how much you and your family should contribute toward your education costs.
 Your cost of attendance minus your expected family contribution establishes your financial need.

 Direct Unsubsidized Loans